kjoewill/kjoewill.github.io/_posts/2018-10-09-tapping_ruby_objects.markdown

   end
 ```

 Although I still employ a variable, now its scoped to the block rather than to the method and more narrow scoping is always better.
-Also, I no longer need the pesky dangling reference as the last line to ensure return of the instance; #tap does that for me!
+Also, I no longer need the pesky dangling reference at the end of the method since #tap returns the instance for me!

 Here's the contract from the tap method's perspective:
 > Call me on on any instance and pass me a block.
 I'll run that block and pass it the instance as a block variable.
 Once the block completes I'll return the instance.